Setting up Google Analytics Goals and Funnels for my website

 Every time a visitor to your website completes one of your Goals, it's logged as a conversion in your Google Analytics account.

-A Google Analytics Funnel defines the path that you expect visitors to take on their way to converting to a specific Destination Goal.
-You define a Funnel as a series of URLs, indicating the sequence of pages you would expect to be visited on the way to the Goal.
-Google Analytics tracks the Funnel so that you can see how effectively your website is helping you with your business objectives.
-For example, a Funnel can help you check how often visitors abandon a Goal, when they join in on the path to your Goal, or when they skip steps.
+A Google Analytics Funnel is an ordered sequence of URLs that defines the path you expect visitors to follow on their way to one of your Goals.
+Google Analytics tracks the pages included in a Funnel so that you can see how effectively your website is helping you with your business objectives.
+For example, a Funnel can help you see how often visitors abandon the path to a Goal, when they join in on the path to a Goal, or when they skip steps.

-The process for setting up your own Goals and Funnels might differ from the ones shown, but the example should give you an idea of what will be required to get your own set up.
+The process for setting up your own Goals and Funnels might differ from the steps below, but the example should give you an idea of what will be required to get set up.

 Click the Admin link on your Google Analytics home page:

-You set Goals at the view level.
+You set Goals at the view level of your Google Analytics admin.
 To find a view, select an account, a property, and a view, then click Goals:

 Click + NEW GOAL: